sheckman/sigcse2019/attendees/kidscamp.md

 ### Nursing Moms

-A private area will be available for nursing moms, details TBA.
+A private area will be available at the Hyatt for nursing moms.
+Any conference attendee can ask at the Hyatt front desk and you will be directed to the room.
+This room is available for you even if you are not staying at the Hyatt.